thisispratt/hacktober_2021/README.md

       8. Program to Demonstrate the Working of Keyword long
       9. Program to Swap Two Numbers
       10. Program to Check Whether a Number is Even or Odd
+      11. Program to Check Whether a Character is Vowel or Consonant
+      12. Program to Find the Largest Number Among Three Numbers
+      13. Program to Find all Roots of a Quadratic Equation
+      14. Program to Check Leap Year
+      15. Program to Check Whether a Number is Positive or Negative